carnifex-cmd/timeLogExtension/README.md

 5. **Scalability** - New features can be added without cluttering existing code
 6. **Type Safety** - Clear interfaces between modules
 7. **Performance** - Better tree-shaking and code splitting opportunities

+## 🔐 Authentication Methods

+The extension supports multiple authentication methods:

+### 1. **API Token** (Manual)
+Traditional permanent token authentication:
+- Enter YouTrack URL and permanent token manually
+- Requires creating a token in YouTrack settings

+### 2. **OAuth 2.0** (Secure)
+OAuth-based authentication:
+- Secure authentication without sharing permanent tokens
+- Requires OAuth client setup in YouTrack

+### 3. **Auto-Detect** (Convenient) ✨ **NEW**
+Automatically detects authentication from existing YouTrack sessions:
+- Open YouTrack in any browser tab and log in
+- Click "Detect & Connect" to automatically extract authentication
+- Works with any YouTrack authentication (JWT tokens, session tokens)
+- No manual token copying required

+#### How Auto-Detection Works:
+1. Content script monitors YouTrack pages for authentication tokens
+2. Extension scans active YouTrack tabs when requested
+3. Extracts JWT tokens, session tokens, or cookies from localStorage
+4. Automatically configures the extension with detected credentials

+This method is particularly useful for enterprise YouTrack instances where users are already authenticated through SSO or other authentication mechanisms.

 ## 🔧 Development